 developmental and health benefits of breastfeeding should be considered along with the mother’s clinical

-need for DUPIXENT and any potential adverse effects on the breastfed child from DUPIXENT or from the
+for DUPIXENT and any potential adverse effects on the breastfed child from DUPIXENT or from the underlying

 Please see accompanying full Prescribing

-(CRSwNP): DUPIXENT is indicated as an add-on maintenance treatment in adult patients
+Asthma: DUPIXENT is indicated as an add-on maintenance treatment of adult and pediatric